Feature #1998

 It is important to note there is a logical distinction regarding what is needed for episode and skill level definition in Ring Zero vs defining menus for general game options.
 The latter could be done with a mechansim involving the game plugin once loaded.
 However the former should not as doing so undermines the core principals of Ring Zero itself - "how come I can change the game at any time but I can only pick an episode once its loaded"?

-#11 Updated by skyjake about 9 years ago
+#11 Updated by skyjake over 9 years ago

 To clarify, I was talking about the first step toward #1197.
 In Ring Zero, these "injections" would not be occurring since no game is loaded.

-#12 Updated by vermil about 9 years ago
+#12 Updated by vermil over 9 years ago

 @DaniJ